allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 Since writing and reading data in the off-heap space takes longer, what is the benefit of this approach then?
-Well, the data stored in the off-heap space are not subject to GC processes, so on the one hand we – the programmers – are responsible for each freeing of memory after a given variable is no longer useful, but on the other hand, we relieve the management processes in the JVM by releasing CPU's time for the rest of the application, so, theoretically, it should result in some resource savings.
+Well, the data stored in the off-heap space are not subject to GC processes, so on the one hand we – the programmers – are responsible for each freeing of memory after a given variable is no longer useful.
+On the other hand, we relieve the management processes in the JVM by releasing CPU’s time for the rest of the application, so, theoretically, it should result in some resource savings.
 The question is, do these differences balance each other out to any degree?
 Will the savings associated with the GC process balance out our longer data access time?
 If so, does it depend only on the amount of data, or is there a specific usage scenario?
 To answer these questions, it is necessary to run a few experiments.